apache/spark/docs/structured-streaming-programming-guide.md

         "s3a://a/b/c/dataset.txt"<br/>
         <code>cleanSource</code>: option to clean up completed files after processing.<br/>
         Available options are "archive", "delete", "off".
 If the option is not provided, the default value is "off".<br/>
         When "archive" is provided, additional option <code>sourceArchiveDir</code> must be provided as well.
-The value of "sourceArchiveDir" must be outside of source path, to ensure archived files are never included as new source files.<br/>
+The value of "sourceArchiveDir" must have 2 subdirectories (so depth of directory is greater than 2). e.g. /archived/here This will ensure archived files are never included as new source files.<br/>
         Spark will move source files respecting its own path.
 For example, if the path of source file is "/a/b/dataset.txt" and the path of archive directory is "/archived/here", file will be moved to "/archived/here/a/b/dataset.txt"<br/>
         NOTE: Both archiving (via moving) or deleting completed files will introduce overhead (slow down) in each micro-batch, so you need to understand the cost for each operation in your file system before enabling this option.
 On the other hand, enabling this option will reduce the cost to list source files which can be an expensive operation.<br/>
         NOTE 2: The source path should not be used from multiple sources or queries when enabling this option.<br/>